-LiV Under Forgiveness
+LiV a life of Forgiveness

 Read Psalm 37:7-9 (NIV) Be still before the Lord and wait patiently for him; do not fret when people succeed in their ways, when they carry out their wicked schemes.
 Refrain from anger and turn from wrath; do not fret—it leads only to evil.
 For those who are evil will be destroyed, but those who hope in the Lord will inherit the land.